jackcrane/business/franchises.md

 An entrepreneur is a person who risks his/her wealth, time, and effort for profit

 ### Importance of small business to our economy
-- Small finms represent 99.7% of all employer firms
+- Small firms represent 99.7% of all employer firms
 - Small firms have generated 62% of net new jobs
 - Small firms hire approximately 37% of high-tech workers (engineers, programmers)
-- Small firms producte 16x patents per employee
+- Small firms produce 16x patents per employee
 - Small firms employ nearly half of all private-sector employees
 - Small firms pay 42% of the total U.S. private payroll.